wwd9135/Detection-Engineering/detections/defence-evasion/T1218.005-System-Binary-Proxy-Execution/README.md

 ## Strategy Abstract

 Two events, one row.
 The rule pulls EID 1 and EID 3 from the Sysmon channel, filtered to the three images, then folds them together by `ProcessGuid` with `stats max()`.
 EID 1 carries the command line and the parent, so every content signal scores there.
 EID 3 carries nothing useful for scoring, but it tells us the process opened a socket — which is the single most valuable piece of context available for these binaries, since none of the three has routine business making outbound connections in most environments.
-Using `max()` over the group means a signal that fired on the process-creation event survives the collapse, and a bare EID 3 row scores zero on its own.
+Using `max()` over the group means a signal that fired on the process-creation event survives the collapse, and a bare EID 3 rows scores zero on its own.

 Signals sit in three weight bands: